Trail running

 Public transport

-For the 1st Stage Via Valais : Take the train to Martigny station, then to Le Châble.
-Take a first gondola lift between Le Châble and Verbier, then a second one from Verbier to Les Ruinettes in order to get to the start of the trail.
+For the 1st stage Via Valais: take the train to Martigny station, then to Le Châble.
+The start of the path is accessible thanks to a first cable car between Le Châble and Verbier and a second one from Verbier to Les Ruinettes.

 Approach

-For the 1st Stage Via Valais : Take the A9/E62 motorway to Martigny, then continue on the Grand-Saint-Bernard/route 21 via Sembrancher to Le Châble.
-It is advisable to use public transport however as this is a multi-leg route that ends in Zermatt.
+For the 1st stage Via Valais: take highway A9/E62 to Martigny, then continue on the Grand-Saint-Bernard Route/Route 21 via Sembrancher to Le Châble.
+However, it is advisable to use public transport since it is a multi-stage run ending in Zermatt.

 Parking

-For the 1st Stage Via Valais : 240 free parking spaces are available at the Le Châble Aerial Cableway station for a maximum of 10 days.
+For the 1st stage Via Valais: a free car park with 240 spaces is available at the Le Châble cable car for a maximum of ten days.

 Equipment